ncatlab/nlab-content/pages/4/6/9/2/2964/content.md

 It was proved by Ringel that the $\mathbb{F}_q$ points of this variety groupoidify the upper half of the quantum group (of course, not in that language).
 The natural resulting categorification was described by Lusztig and used to construct the canonical basis of $U_q(\mathfrak{g})$ where $ \mathfrak{g}$ is the simple Lie algebra associated to this quiver.

-This categorification was described indpendently by Rouquier and Khovanov-Lauda combinatorially.
+This categorification was described independently by Rouquier and Khovanov--Lauda combinatorially.